 We perform research to discover new knowledge and technologies useful for the improvement of crops, with a long-term vision to contribute to poverty and hunger alleviation, development of sustainable agricultural systems and the reduction of the impacts of agriculture on climate change.

 We believe that Agricultural Biotechnology is one of the best tools that can be used to positively impact these needs on a meaningful scale.
-We have a focus on the use of Arabidopsis and other model species to advance research with tropical crops such as Theobroma cacao, (The Chocolate Tree) and Jatropha curcus, a biofuel feedstock plant.
+We have a focus on the use of Arabidopsis and other model species to advance research with crops such as maize, wheat, soybean, apple, Theobroma cacao, (The Chocolate Tree) and Jatropha curcus, a biofuel feedstock plant.